basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Cascading-Writes.md

 A write at A will cascade to C and B. B will not cascade to C as A will have already added C to the list of clusters the write has occurred at.
 C will then cascade to D. D then cascades to E and F. E and F see the other was sent a write request (by D), and so they do not cascade.

-### Usage
+## Usage

 Riak Enterprise Cascading Writes can be enabled and disabled through the `riak-repl` command.
 Please see the Version 3 Operations guide for more information.

 To show current setting:

-	* riak-repl realtime cascades
+`riak-repl realtime cascades`

-To enable cascading
+To enable cascading:

-	* riak-repl realtime cascades always
+`riak-repl realtime cascades always`

-To disable cascading
+To disable cascading:

-	* riak-repl realtime cascades never
+`riak-repl realtime cascades never`